PowToon/Powtoon-Programming-Guide/clean-code/README.md

 itself, maybe then we will have harder rules to follow.
 For now, let these guidelines serve as a touchstone by which to assess the quality of the JavaScript code that you and your team produce.

-One more thing: knowing these won't immediately make you a better software developer, and working with them for many years doesn't mean you won't make mistakes.
-Every piece of code starts as a first draft, like wet clay getting shaped into its final form.
-Finally, we chisel away the imperfections when we review it with our peers.
-Don't beat yourself up for first drafts that need improvement.
-Beat up the code instead!

 ## **Variables**
 ### Use meaningful and pronounceable variable names